cisagov/prescup-challenges/skilling-continuation-labs/dns-and-name-based-security-solutions/README.md

 ![s01-image17-1543296315.png](./img/s01-image17.png)

 Note that you can see which client or system in your environment made the requests.
-This data might be of value to understand trends or commonalities in user behaviors in order to implement further security controls to help prevent malicious content or actions on the network.
+This data might be of value to understand trends or commonalities in user behaviors to implement further security controls to help prevent malicious content or actions on the network.

 </p>
 </details>